Eigenstate capacity and Page curve in fermionic Gaussian states

 where $A(f) \equiv \braket{C_{A}}/(V \ln 2)$ i.e., the average CoE is convex at small $f$.
 One can also see that $d^{2}A(f)/df^{2}<0$ near $f=1/2$, i.e., it becomes concave (see Fig.\ref{fig:page}).
 This property is unique to the capacity and is absent in the entanglement or R\'enyi entropies.

+One can also note that while the CoE and its variance are continuous functions of the subsystem fraction $f$, they are not necessarily analytic in nature.
+It can be easily seen (in the thermodynamic limit) that the derivative of \eqref{analy} has a sign discontinuity at $f = 1/2$.
+Specifically, we have the result

+Similarly, we expect infinite divergences in higher derivatives.
+Therefore, we do not expect the CoE or its variance to be analytic functions even for finite-size systems, although we have not explicitly demonstrated that in the general case.

+It is interesting to compare the results of CoE for random pure states and the results we have obtained here.
+The computation of capacity of entanglement has been done very recently for random pure states (which is exactly similar in the spirit to Page's original calculation) in \cite{Okuyama:2021ylc}.
+It is easy to check that at $f \rightarrow 0$, the capacity indeed vanishes for random pure states.
+This coincides with our result and consistent with our findings, at vanishing subsystem fraction one cannot distinguish between the average CoE for random pure state and Gaussian states that we have considered in this paper.
+This is due to the fact that at this limit, the spectra of reduced density matrices for both cases behave in similar way.

-This motivates us to see whether the average eigenstate CoE, having different characteristic features as compared to the average eigenstate entropies, can distinguish between integrable and quantum-chaotic systems \cite{Lu:2017tbo}.
+This motivates us to see whether the average eigenstate CoE, having different characteristic features as compared to the average eigenstate entropies, can distinguish between integrable and quantum-chaotic systems \cite{PhysRevE.99.032111}.